techtraits/techtraits-blog/_posts/2011-11-05-custom-pmd-rules-using-xpath.markdown

 <h3>Source Code</h3>

 [Here](https://github.com/techtraits/custom-pmd-rule-example) is the complete project with updated ruleset file and violation.
-Note that all code and other source provided here are licensed under the BSD License available <a [Here](/assets/Licensing.txt).
+Note that all code and other source provided here are licensed under the [BSD License](/assets/Licensing.txt).

 <h3>External Links</h3>